dixslyf/acush/docs.typ

 - `history` _built-in command_:
-  The shell must provide a built-in command, `history`, to display the command historyas a numbered list.
+  The shell must provide a built-in command, `history`, to display the command history as a numbered list.

 - _History expansion_:
   The shell must support history expansion using `!` syntax.